-User lifecycle management involves creating, managing, and terminating user accounts based on predetermined criteria, helping organizations ensure that only authorized individuals have access to specific systems or resources across their IT environment.
+The IAM lifecycle involves creating, managing, and terminating user accounts based on predetermined criteria, helping organizations ensure that only authorized individuals have access to specific systems or resources across their IT environment.

-Here are the management steps that take place in the full User Lifecycle.
+Here are the management steps that take place in the full identity lifecycle.

 Once the user account is created, it needs to be activated and made available for the user to access digital resources and perform necessary activities.

 After activation, the new user will receive a welcome email informing them of the next steps.

 IDHub includes many out-of-the-box emails and email templates, all are completely customizable, and if needed, new emails or templates can be created from scratch.

 Automated Employee Onboarding

 New user accounts are generally created using connectors that integrate with the organization's source of truth, like Azure AD for example, to automate user account provisioning.

 This process, along with Roles, instantly provides the newly created user access to only the resources needed for their specific job responsibilities.